How to Register a Company in 2026: Your Step-by-Step Guide

 Conclusion

-Company registration is now faster, simpler, and entirely digital with SPICe+.
+Company registration is now faster, simpler, and entirely digital with SPICe+ form.
 Whether you're a local founder or an international entrepreneur, launching a startup or expanding your business, this streamlined process ensures hassle-free compliance.
 Stay updated with MCA regulations, leverage the benefits, and get started today!

 With SPICe+, company registration takes around 7-10 days, provided all documents are in order.
 Delays may occur due to document verification or government processing times.

 Yes, foreign nationals and foreign companies can register a business in India.
-However, they must comply with Foreign Direct Investment (FDI) regulations, and documents must be notarized, apostilled, or consularized as per home country laws.
+However, they must comply with Foreign Direct Investment (FDI) regulations, and documents must be notarized, apostilled as per home country laws.

 Yes, a registered office is mandatory for company registration.
 It should be a physical location in India, and address proof like an electricity bill or rental agreement is required.